Smart Money Tips

 This first post in our series on paying for college provides a brief overview of the basics, including how your “need” is calculated.
 In future posts, we will examine the financial aid process in more depth and give you pointers on how to try to get the most aid for which you are eligible.

 The cost of a four-year private college education has surpassed $150,000 at many schools.
 Even the public Ivies—state schools with excellent reputations—can run in excess of $200,000.
-In spite of these facts, there are billions of dollars of financial aid available for which many families can qualify.
-Those who qualify for the most aid are not necessarily those with the most need; it is those who best understand the rules of the financial aid process.
-Financial aid is a negotiation.
-The financial aid officer’s job is to obtain as much money from you as possible, and your job is to make sure you get a fair deal.
+Despite these costs, billions of dollars in financial aid are available for qualified families.
+Success in securing aid isn’t just about demonstrating need; it’s about understanding the financial aid office’s strategies.
+Financial aid is essentially a negotiation where their goal is to maximize what you pay, while yours is to ensure a fair deal.

-Each year of college, you will be required to complete the Free Application for Federal Student Aid (FAFSA), as well as the PROFILE form for some colleges.
-These forms are even more detailed than your taxes and are used to determine your Expected Family Contribution (EFC), or how much income and assets they believe you and your student can afford to put toward college.
+Each year of college, you will need to complete the Free Application for Federal Student Aid (FAFSA) and possibly the PROFILE form for specific colleges.
+These forms, more detailed than tax returns, determine your Expected Family Contribution (EFC)—how much income and assets they expect your family to contribute to college costs.

-Costs you can expect from a college education include: tuition and fees, room and board, personal expenses, books, and travel.
-The difference between the total of these costs and your EFC is called your “need.”
+College expenses typically include tuition, fees, room and board, personal expenses, books, and travel.
+Your “need” is the difference between these costs and your EFC.

-• Federal Work Study: a federally subsidized student work program; and
+• Federal Work Study: a federally subsidized student work program.

-For those who wish to delve deeper into this subject, I recommend these two great resources to clients:
+For further exploration, I recommend these two valuable resources to clients: